OHSU-OCTRI/authentication-lib/README.md

 * `loginFailureRedirectUrl()` - Where to redirect after failed login.
 By default `/login?error`
 * `logoutUrl()` - The request mapping for logout.
 By default `/logout`.
 * `logoutSuccessUrl()` - Where to redirect after successful logout.
 By default `/login`.
+* `customPublicRoutes()` - Include additional public routes.
+The default set may be found in the string array: `BaseSecurityConfiguration.DEFAULT_PUBLIC_ROUTES`

 For UI, the library provides a login page and navigation bar with links to "Home", User Administration pages, and logout.
 Review and run the auth_example_project for this most basic setup.
 User Administration pages are also available as fragments so your application can provide its own navigation or layout.
 Your application can override any views or request mappings by adding your own versions to your project.
 For example, if you want your own login page, create `login.html` in the `src/main/resources/templates` directory.